gcintir/aws-serverless-projects/extensions-lambda/README.md

 # extensions lambda
-This lambda function is an example on how to Lambda extensions
+This lambda function is an example on how to retrieve application secret and application configuration by using lambda extensions

 # Install & Test & Zip: